Ridgway's rail: Feeding and ecology

-The omnivorous Ridgway's rail eats a variety of things, including clams, crabs, mussels, and occasionally small rodents and birds.
+The feeding of Ridgway's rail is highly opportunistic, consuming minnows, small crabs, mussels, crayfish, aquatic insects, seeds, slugs, and occasionally small birds.

 Breeding

 By mid-February, nest building has begun.
 Ridgway's rail then breeds (California rail subspecies) in the San Francisco Bay from mid-March through August, with peak activity in late June.
 During this breeding season the bird density was approximately 0.1 to 0.6 individuals per acre; outside of breeding season densities decline to 0.04 to 0.40 individuals per acre.
 The twig nest is placed low, sometimes among plant roots, and purple-spotted buff eggs are laid.
 Eggs are produced in clutches of four to fourteen, with an average yield of 7.6.
 The incubation period is 18 to 29 days, and the hatching success is 38%, notably less than the similar light-footed rail indigenous to southern California.
+In the San Francisco Bay, the eggs averaged 44.3 x 31.5 mm in dimensions.
 Incubation is shared between both the male and female Ridgway's rail.
+Young hatch semi-precocial.